 But that’s how it works in the conspiracy world.
 Solutions to complicated problems aren’t just simple, they’re already been implemented and could be used as soon as a convenient villain is toppled.
 In reality, however, any interaction between atoms and particles is governed by one of the fundamental forces of nature: electromagnetism.
 All matter has a negative charge and particles repel each through what’s known as the Coulomb barrier.
-While you can circumvent it with antimatter, which has a negative charge, allowing matter and antimatter to attract each other and unwinding their constituent particles in the process, matter-antimatter annihilation isn’t practical for either energy generation or weapons without a huge breakthrough.
+While you can circumvent it with antimatter, which has a positive charge, allowing matter and antimatter to attract each other and unwinding their constituent particles in the process, matter-antimatter annihilation isn’t practical for either energy generation or weapons without a huge breakthrough.

 The second way to overcome the barrier in question is to put energy into the system until the atoms get close enough to each other for the strong nuclear force to become more important than electromagnetism and atoms could combine electrons, neutrons, and protons.
 And this is the problem with cold fusion.
 It posits that at least some scenarios, electromagnetism that’s keeping atoms from getting too close to each other to fuse is like a distracted cop, and while it’s looking away, atoms can combine in low energy events.
 Is it possible?
 Maybe.
 But it would be a weird oversight in the Standard Model, which proved to be so successful that particle physicists were worried about where the discipline would go after confirming the existence of the Higgs particle until they detected weird particles in an Antarctic observatory.